nsrau/azure-docs.it-it/articles/security-center/security-center-add-web-application-firewall.md

 <properties
-   pageTitle="Aggiungere un Web application firewall al Centro sicurezza di Azure | Microsoft Azure" description="Questo argomento illustra come implementare le raccomandazioni **Aggiungi un web application firewall** e **Finalizza la protezione dell'applicazione** del Centro sicurezza di Azure." services="security-center" documentationCenter="na" authors="TerryLanfear"
+   pageTitle="Add a web application firewall in Azure Security Center | Microsoft Azure" description="This document shows you how to implement the Azure Security Center recommendations **Add a web application firewall** and **Finalize application protection**." services="security-center" documentationCenter="na" authors="TerryLanfear"